Kings Canyon After Dark: First impressions of Apex Legends’ Fight or Fright Event

 The first event for Apex Legends Season 3, Fight or Fright, went live today and brought with it an entire pillow’s case full of treats for players, and a whole new limited-time mode fittingly named Shadowfall.

-As we already knew from the event trailers Respawn dropped yesterday, plus some teasers hid in rather strategically placed dev leaks, our gracious host and announcer – and possible future champion – for the new Shadowfall game mode is the mysterious Revenant.
+As the team already knew from the event trailers Respawn dropped yesterday, plus some teasers hid in rather strategically placed dev leaks, the gracious host and announcer – and possible future champion – for the new Shadowfall game mode is the mysterious Revenant.

 For those of you who know your French, Revenant comes from the word “revenant” meaning “returning” and is the name for a reanimated corpse brought back to haunt the living in many cultures’ folklore.